machanism-org/machai/ghostwriter/src/site/markdown/act.md

 If you omit the act name, Ghostwriter uses `help`.

-## Where Acts fit in Ghostwriter (key responsibilities)

-`ActProcessor` is responsible for Act mode.
-Its key responsibilities are:

-- **Select act + request text** (`setDefaultPrompt(String act)`)
-- **Load act TOML** from classpath and/or an external acts location (`tryLoadActFromClasspath`, `tryLoadActFromDirectory`)
-- **Resolve inheritance** via `basedOn` (`loadAct`)
-- **Merge act properties** including `%s`-based template extension (`setActData`)
-- **Apply act settings** to Ghostwriter runtime/configuration (`applyActData`)

 ## Built-in Acts (`src/main/resources/acts`)

 ### assembly

-Uses a list of recommended libraries (in **Bindex JSON** format) to help build or assemble an application.
+Uses recommended libraries (described via Bindex JSON) to implement a task.

-Use it when you have library recommendations available and want Ghostwriter to fetch detailed library metadata (via `get_bindex` and `get_bindex_schema`) and implement a solution using those libraries.
+Use it when you want Ghostwriter to choose and apply libraries instead of writing everything from scratch, and you have (or want to generate) a list of library recommendations.

+### code-doc

+Adds or updates documentation comments in source code (for example Javadoc or docstrings).

+Use it when you want to improve code documentation without changing program behavior.

 ### commit

-Helps you document and commit changes in your repository.
+Analyzes repository changes and helps group and commit them.

-Use it when you want Ghostwriter to review what changed, group changes into logical commits (feature/fix/docs/chore, etc.), generate commit messages that match the project’s style, and provide (and potentially run) the commands to commit each group.
+Use it when you want Ghostwriter to generate commit messages and run the version control commands needed to commit changes in logical groups.

 ### grype-fix

-Helps you fix dependency vulnerabilities reported by Grype.
+Fixes dependency vulnerabilities reported by Grype.

-Use it when you have (or can generate) a Grype report and want Ghostwriter to update vulnerable dependencies (for Maven, typically `pom.xml`), build the project to verify, and document what changed and why.
+Use it when you want Ghostwriter to generate an SBOM (Syft), scan it (Grype), update vulnerable dependencies, build the project, and document what changed.

-Note: Syft and Grype must be installed.

 ### help

-Explains how acts work and helps you discover what acts are available.
+Explains acts and helps you discover and inspect available acts.

-Use it when you want to list available acts, inspect an act’s contents (instructions/inputs/options), and understand inheritance and override behavior.
+Use it when you are new to acts, want to understand inheritance/overrides, or want details about a specific act.

 ### release-notes